wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 The companion plugin WooCommerce Rich Guys Swiss Knife allows you to add more tools to your swiss knife like custom fields on a per product and per variation basis for checkout forms and a lot more.

 = What's new? =

+* input pattern attribute support with fallback for Safari browser
 * Add one CC and/or BCC email recipient to all WooCommerce emails
 * Global minimum and maximum for item quantities
 * Year and month dropdown selection for calendars